When it comes to seeking the best teen adventures NEAR Colorado Springs it’s time to take a one-hour ride to Canon City!

 4. Tommy Knockers Playland at Royal Gorge Bridge and Park

-Once across the bridge I suggest going up to the area where there are a quite a few elective activities to totally enhance your time there.
+Once across the bridge I suggest going up to the area where there are quite a few elective activities to totally enhance your time there.

 Officially it is referred to as Tommy Knockerland but also as the children’s play area.